 Office Hours and Location: Tuesday 1:30p-3:30p in GDC 3rd Floor Atrium

 Lecture Meeting Time and Location:

-Turn off cell phones, laptops, and other digital devices during lecture.
-Failure to do so results in loss of iClicker participation points.
+Turn off cell phones, laptops, and other digital devices during lecture and

 Discussion Section Information: